Overview of Logging and Metrics

 Page last updated:

-This topic provides an overview of logging and metrics in VMware Tanzu Application Service for VMs (TAS for VMs).
+This topic provides an overview of logging and metrics in Pivotal Application Service (PAS).
 It includes information about logs and metrics sources and transport systems.
 It also lists products for viewing logs and metrics.

-There are two sources of TAS for VMs logs and metrics:
+There are two sources of PAS logs and metrics:

-- TAS for VMs platform components, such as a Diego Cell, MySQL Server, or Cloud Controller
+- PAS platform components, such as a Diego Cell, MySQL Server, or Cloud Controller

-- Apps and app containers deployed on TAS for VMs
+- Apps and app containers deployed on PAS

 The table below describes the data included in logs and metrics from each source: